dumrauf/post2ghost/README.md

 Before you can use Post2Ghost out of the box, you need
  - access to a Ghost installation with the [Ghost v0.1 Public API](https://api.ghost.org/v0.1/docs) enabled (available in up to and including [Ghost release 2.10.1](https://github.com/TryGhost/Ghost/releases/tag/2.10.1))
- - a user account on the Ghost installation
+ - a user account in the Ghost installation
  - a recent version of [`Python3`](https://www.python.org/downloads/)
  - the `ghost-client` Python package available at https://pypi.org/project/ghost-client/